samsonpaul/jack.ly/sections/index.md

 I am a software developer at [HashiCorp](http://www.hashicorp.com/).

-We make and support [Vagrant](http://www.vagrantup.com), the open source development tool used by businesses and hobbyists all over the world.
+We make and support [software tools](https://hashicorp.com/products) used by businesses and hobbyists all over the world.

 ---